 - Pour beans into slow cooker and cover with water (about 6 cups).
 Add salt pork or bacon and garlic.
 Cook on low for 8 to 10 hours or until tender.
 Periodically check that the beans remain covered with water, and add additional hot water, if necessary, or if you would like extra bean broth.

 - When beans are almost done, stir in the chili powder.
 Sample the broth and season generously with salt and pepper, to taste.
-Allow the flavors to blend for an hour or so before serving.
+Allow the flavors to blend for an hour or so before removing the salt pork/bacon and serving.